lanl-ansi/GasPowerModels.jl/docs/src/math-model.md

 This section provides a mathematical specification for constraints and physics that couple electric power and natural gas and provides an overview of the typical mathematical models in GasPowerModels.

-## Coupled Gas Electric Power Flow
+## Coupled Gas and Electric Power Flow
 GasPowerModels implements steady state models of gas flow and power flow, based on the implementations of gas flows in GasModels.jl and power flows in PowerModels.jl.
 The key coupling constraint between power and gas systems is through generators that consume gas to produce power.
 This is expressed in terms of a heat rate curve, i.e.,